saalaa/diamond/fixtures/front-page.md

 If you're reading this, [[Diamond wiki]] has been successfully installed.

-Here's a list of things you should to make this more personal:
+Here's a list of things you should do to make this more personal:

 - [Create an admin account](/auth/sign-up)
 - [Tweak the settings](/admin)